nicolasparada/blog/content/posts/passwordless-auth-server.md

 )
 ```

 Then we create the router and define some endpoints.
-For the passwordless flow we use two endpoints: `start` mails the magic link and `verify_redirect` respond with the JWT.
+For the passwordless flow we use two endpoints: `/api/passwordless/start` mails the magic link and `/api/passwordless/verify_redirect` respond with the JWT.

-`createUser`, `passwordlessStart`, `passwordlessVerifyRedirect` and `getAuthUser` are all handlers of type `http.HandlerFunc`, we'll code those now.
-`jsonRequired`, `authRequired` are middlewares; just function composition.

 Finally, we start the server.